Alejogb1/job-board/blog-data/how-can-i-set-v-rating-to-be-fixed-on-vuetify.md

 id: "how-can-i-set-v-rating-to-be-fixed-on-vuetify"
 ---

-Okay so you're wrestling with Vuetify's v-rating component and want to nail down that rating so users can't futz with it eh I've been there trust me it's a classic.
+ so you're wrestling with Vuetify's v-rating component and want to nail down that rating so users can't futz with it eh I've been there trust me it's a classic.
 Spent a good chunk of a weekend debugging a similar issue back in 2018 when I was working on a user feedback system.
 The user kept clicking on the rating and it was updating without proper server side validation.
 It was a total mess.

 So first thing’s first and I know this is basic but you gotta make sure you’re understanding what’s going on.
 Vuetify’s `v-rating` is fundamentally a UI element that reflects and accepts user input.
 You are correct that it is a two way data binding component which is fine.
 If you want a "fixed" rating that means you want the component to display a value but not let the user change it.
 This means you need to use the :value prop instead of v-model to disable user interaction.
 Think of it like setting a default value in HTML with the difference that in v-model the user can change the value while in :value the value is set and only the value is being displayed.